contrivancecompanychicago/cosine-game-forum-harlowe/README.md

     * Now, whitespace between multiple invisible elements, like `(set:)` macro calls, should be removed outright and not allowed to accumulate.
     * It can be safely nested inside itself.
     * It will also no longer collapse whitespace inside macros' strings, or HTML tags' attributes.
- * TwineScript strings are now Unicode-aware.
+ * Harlowe strings are now Unicode-aware.
 Due to JavaScript's use of UCS-2 for string indexing, Unicode astral plane characters (used for most non-Latin scripts) are represented as 2 characters instead of a single character.
-This issue is now fixed in TwineScript: strings with Unicode astral characters will now have correct indexing, length, and `(substring:)` behaviour.
+This issue is now fixed in Harlowe: strings with Unicode astral characters will now have correct indexing, length, and `(substring:)` behaviour.
  * Positional property indices are now case-insensitive - `1ST` is the same as `1st`.
  * `(if:)` now only works when given a boolean - if you had written `(if: $var)` and `$var` is a number or string, you must write `$var is not 0` or `$var's length > 0` instead.
  * `(text:)` now only works on strings, numbers, booleans and arrays, because the other datatypes cannot meaningfully be transformed into text.